OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/add_data_point.md

 ### Build the Fetcher

-The `Fetcher` class is responsible for making the request to the API endpoint and providing the output.
+The `Fetcher` class is responsible for processing the Query and turning that into an API request and finally returning the Data model.
+Each fetcher contains three methods that are implemented by the core (see below for a link to the contributing guidelines):

-It will receive the Query Parameters, and it will return the output while leveraging the pydantic model schemas.
+- `transform_query`
+  - Convert a standard query into a provider-specific query
+- `extract_data`
+  - Get the data from the API endpoint
+- `transform_data`
+  - Convert the API response data into a list of standard data models.

 For the `EquityHistorical` example, this would look like the following: